You’ve never played this on your NES… unless you’re in Europe.

 What distinguishes Devil World from Pac-Man is how the devil moves the screen.
 While you’re trying to collect all the pellets or Bibles, the screen is moving up, down, left or right, depending upon the direction the devil’s pointing.
 The constant movement is disorienting at first, but as you go about your business, you start to pick up the rhythm.
 Note: it is possible to get squashed as the screen scrolls along, and the scrolling speeds up the deeper you get into the game.

 Devil World wasn’t worth the inevitable backlash Nintendo would have received for it, but it should be noted that the game doesn’t promote Satanism in any way.
 If anything, it promotes the goodness of Christian iconography.
 A representation of God or Christ is nowhere to be found (a wise decision on their part), but the idea that crosses and Bibles put an end to the devil’s antics is far more generous to the Christian faith than, say, any Wisdom Tree game.
-Devil World is certainly more intriguing as a historical footnote than a game (it’s solid B-tier Nintendo), but anyone who wants to delve deeper into Nintendo’s Japan-only works should seek it out.
-And by seek it out, I mean download it.
-It’s still not available in the States in any form.
+Devil World is certainly more intriguing as a historical footnote than a game (it’s solid B-tier Nintendo), but anyone who wants to delve deeper into Nintendo’s non-US works should seek it out.